 - Health Connection - Free and confidential public health information and education provided by health care professionals available by phone.

 - Healthy Smiles Ontario is a program for children 17 and under who do not have access to any form of dental coverage.
 If eligible, children will get regular dental services at no cost.
-NEW

 - Interim Federal Health (IFH) Program - provides temporary health insurance to refugees, protected persons and refugee claimants, as well as to their dependants, who are not yet covered by a provincial health insurance plan.

 - The Mental Health Helpline provides free information about mental health services in Ontario through phone, chat or email.
-NEW

 - Ontario Doctors Search - the College of Physicians and Surgeons of Ontario provides information about all family doctors and specialists, including practice addresses, telephone numbers, and qualifications.